In God We Trust: All Others Must Be Screened for Safety

-On November 27, 2016, police were called to a church in Timonium, Maryland to investigate something no one thought would ever happen.
-The mother of a four-year-old girl summoned police to report that a volunteer nursery worker sexually abused her child during a Sunday morning worship service.
+On November 27, 2016, police were called to a church in Maryland to investigate something no one thought would ever happen.
+The mother of a four-year-old girl summoned policed.
+She reported that a volunteer nursery worker sexually abused her child during a Sunday morning worship service.

-The Baltimore County police reported that they arrested Terrence Smalls, a 26-year-old man, and charged him with sex abuse of a minor, second-degree assault, child abuse second-degree custodian and second-degree sex offense.
-Even more shocking, detectives that learned several locations in the community that put him in contact with children employed or allowed him to volunteer.
+The Baltimore County police arrested a 26-year-old man and charged him with sex abuse of a minor, second-degree assault, child abuse second-degree custodian and second-degree sex offense.
+Additionally, and even more shocking, detectives that learned several locations in the community that put him in contact with children employed or allowed him to volunteer.